Guides

 Step 2: Choose the right CLM solution

 Research different CLM solutions.
 Focus on features that are most relevant to your needs.
-For example, if legal compliance is a top priority, prioritize robust compliance features and audit trails.
+For example, if legal compliance is a top priority, prioritize robust compliance features and audit trails that align with your contract lifecycle management requirements.

 During the CLM selection process, your implementation team should consider seamless integration with your existing enterprise applications (CRM, ERP, accounting).
 Look for a solution with open APIs or pre-built connectors for your software stack.
 This ensures data flows smoothly and eliminates the need for manual data entry.